RohanAlexander/telling_stories_with_data/_book/04-workflow.md

     - Can 'future' 'another person' run your entire workflow again?
 3. Including a detailed discussion about the limitations of the dataset and the approach in the final paper or report.

-The workflow that we follow is summarized in Figure \@ref(fig:workflow).
+The workflow that we follow is documents in Figure \@ref(fig:workflow).
+But it can be more concisely summarized as: 'Think an awful lot, mostly read and write, sometimes code'.

 <div class="figure" style="text-align: center">
 <img src="figures/IMG_1847.png" alt="Workflow for telling stories with data" width="95%" />